 We honour the pioneers of the movement for their leadership and foresight to see the value of a community foundation for Calgary and area that builds a community where everyone belongs, now and forever.

 V.L.
 (Doug) Hawkes was a proud, community-minded Calgarian.
 Upon returning to Calgary after WWII, Hawkes vowed to pay tribute to the generosity of strangers shown during his years as a Prisoner of War and was a driving force in establishing the community foundation for Calgary.

 Recognized as one of the most respected Canadians of the twentieth century, MacEwan was an agriculturalist, educator, historian, lecturer and an author of nearly fifty books.
-He was Mayor of Calgary, Lieutenant-Governor of Alberta and served as the first Board Chair of the Calgary Foundation.
+He was Mayor of Calgary, Lieutenant-Governor of Alberta and served as the first Board Chair of Calgary Foundation.